EPCCed/archer-gpu-course/exercises/kokkos/README.md

 This series of exercises will introduce the Kokkos framework for portable performance using both OpenMP and CUDA as a backend.

-The exmaples follow the first few of a longer sequence of tutorial examples appearing in the SANDIA Kokkos tutorial found at https://github.com/kokkos/kokkos-tutorials
+The examples follow the first few of a longer sequence of tutorial examples appearing in the SANDIA Kokkos tutorial found at https://github.com/kokkos/kokkos-tutorials